 – Identity and address proofs of the promoters or partners of the business

-– Copy of address proof of the premise of business
+– Copy of the address proof of the premise of the business

-– Bank Account Details like Bank Account Statement or Cancelled Cheque or First page of Bank Passbook
+– Bank Account Details like Bank Account Statement, Cancelled Cheque, or First page of Bank Passbook

 – DSC or Digital Signature Certificate

-– Copy of Board Resolution or Letter of Authorizations for appointing Authorized Signatory.
+– Copy of Board Resolution or Letter of Authorization for appointing Authorized Signatory.

 Using an Aadhar Card for Registering under GST

-A business owner who wants to get registration under GST for paying tax on time and filing his returns and compliances can get it easily by using the Aadhar details or number.
-This would help him get the registration without the need for any physical verification.
-The approval shall also be granted within 3 working days.
+A business owner who wants to register under GST to pay taxes on time, file returns, and comply can easily do so by using their Aadhaar details or number.
+This would enable him to obtain the registration without requiring any physical verification.
+The approval shall also be granted within three working days.

-So, when the applicant opts for authentication using the Aadhar details, it can push or make the granting of registration for the applicant easy and fast, as it would only take 3 days then.
-In case registration cannot be granted, a notice of rejection shall be issued to the applicant.
-And for an applicant, to finish the authentication process using Aadhar, can opt for verification using the generation of a link, which will be sent to the mobile number and email address furnished by the applicant using the registration form.
-Once this is clicked, it will lead to a page where the Aadhar details should be filled out, leading to the generation of OTP to the email address and mobile number registered or linked with the given Aadhar number.
+So, when the applicant opts for authentication using Aadhaar details, it can facilitate the granting of registration for the applicant, making it easier and faster, as it would only take 3 days then.
+In the event that registration cannot be granted, a notice of rejection will be issued to the applicant.
+An applicant can complete the authentication process using Aadhaar by opting for verification through a link generation, which will be sent to the mobile number and email address provided by the applicant during registration.
+Once this is clicked, it will lead to a page where the Aadhaar details should be filled out, resulting in the generation of an OTP to the email address and mobile number registered or linked to the given Aadhaar number.

-Once the OTP is correctly filled in by the person or the applicant, it will be authenticated and successfully completed, thereby making the registration easy and faster.
+Once the person or applicant correctly fills in the OTP, it will be authenticated and completed, thereby making the registration process easier and faster.

-Thus, we can now conclude that any applicant looking out to get an easy registration under the GST Act, should use the Aadhar authentication such that they get the same granted within 3 working days.
-And if they choose for the physical verification, the same shall take more than 3 days and may even extend to 7 or even 21 working days making it a totally difficult process.
+Thus, we can now conclude that any applicant looking to get an easy registration under the GST Act should use the Aadhar authentication so that they get the same granted within three working days.
+And if they choose the physical verification, it will take more than 3 days and may even extend to 7 or 21 working days, making the process complicated.